 Create Beam Sections

-Create and edit beam sections of different configurations.
+Create and edit beam sections of different sources and engines.

 Create a beam section in one of two ways: